svilme

 • Relaxing all edges once is equivalent to calculating the shortest distance from the starting point to nodes connected by one edge from the starting point.

 • With n nodes, the maximum number of edges connecting the starting point to the endpoint is n-1.
-Therefore, relaxing all edges n-1 times will definitely yield the shortest distance from the starting point to the endpoint.
+Thus, relaxing all edges n-1 times will definitely yield the shortest distance from the starting point to the endpoint.

 import java.util.*;